jyotika-dev/jyotika-dev/README.md

-# 👋 Hi, I'm @jyotika-dev!
+# 👋 Hi, I'm Jyotika!

-[Banner image goes here]

-[Profile picture goes here]

-🌟 Love to explore and learn more about web development and AI.
-I'm currently focused on improving my skills in React and Node.js.
+🌟 The dynamic nature of the tech world excites me.
+I thrive on learning new tools and technologies and applying them to solve real-world problems.

 ## Connect with me